dozmorovlab/EpiTADformer/README.md

 19. YY1
 20. PKNOX1

 > **Note:** Users do not need all 20 features.
-EpiTADformer can generate predictions with a subset of features (at least 5 features), although prediction performance may improve when more informative features are provided.
+EpiTADformer can generate predictions with a subset of features (at least 5 features, recommended always include CTCF and ZZZ3), although prediction performance may improve when more informative features are provided.

 #### Input Requirements